-- -- the sale of shares to the underwriters; - transactions relating to shares of our common stock or other securities acquired in open market transactions after the date of this prospectus; - -- the common stock issuable upon conversion of our Series A preferred stock; - options granted or stock issued upon the exercise of outstanding stock options or otherwise pursuant to our stock incentive or employee stock purchase plans; - the sale or transfer of shares of securities, in connection with a sale of the company pursuant to a merger, sale of stock or otherwise; or - -- securities issued by us in connection with the acquisition of any business.
+- -- the sale of shares to the underwriters; - bona fide gifts, provided the recipient agrees to be bound to the foregoing restrictions; - transactions relating to shares of our common stock or other securities acquired in open market transactions after the completion of this offering; - -- the common stock issuable upon conversion of our Series A preferred stock; - options granted or stock issued upon the exercise of outstanding stock options or otherwise under our stock incentive or employee stock purchase plans; - -- the sale or transfer of shares of securities, in connection with a sale of the company pursuant to an offer made on substantially the same terms to all stockholders and of which the underwriters have been notified in writing; or - -- with the consent of Morgan Stanley & Co.
+Incorporated, securities issued by us in connection with an acquisition of a business or assets.